Uyuni Proxy Setup

 pattern_uyuni_proxy package for installation.

 The salt-broker service will be automatically started after installation is complete.
-This service forwards the Salt interactions to the Uyuni server.
+This service forwards Salt interactions to the Uyuni Server.

 It is possible to arrange Salt proxies in a chain.

 In such a case, the upstream proxy is named

 The proxy must be able to reach the Uyuni Server or a parent proxy on these ports.